-The speaker walked into the room, tapped the microphone, ducked for cover at the high-pitched screech his tapping produced, laughed mechanically, swallowed audibly, mumbled something, and began stuttering.
+The speaker walked into the room.
+They tapped the microphone, ducked for cover at the high-pitched screech the tapping produced.
+Then they laughed mechanically, swallowed audibly, mumbled something, and began stuttering.

 It all went downhill from there.
 The most interesting part of the presentation was over.

-Whether you’re presenting a proposal to prospective clients, presenting the results of your work at a professional conference, or presenting before a panel of potential investors, your goal remains the same: to inspire your audience.
-Inspire trust in them regarding your work that'll lead to action you can transform into income for your business.
+You need to inspire your audience.
+Inspire trust for your work that'll lead to action you can transform into income for your business.

 What makes for an inspirational presentation versus one that puts everyone to sleep?

-The following 15 creative presentation ideas will help you put together a riveting presentation that keeps your audience glued to your speech.
+Use the following creative presentation ideas to make a presentation that keeps your audience glued to your speech.

 1. Tell a Story

-The human brain has been designed to respond to stories as both a survival mechanism (Don’t leave the cave!
-Big mammoth prowling the area!) and an entertainment mechanism (...and then, when the mammoth got near, I jumped out from my hiding place, branches attached to me and all, and started bellowing like a ferocious beast…).
-And that double role has helped develop it into one of the most powerful communication tools humans have known.
+The human brain is designed to respond to stories as both a survival mechanism and as an entertainment mechanism.
+That double role has helped develop it into one of the most powerful communication tools humans have known.

 Stories are much more interesting than facts because stories entertain us.
 Storytelling grabs and maintains attention.
 It helps the audience understand and remember what was said long after the story’s over.

-Instead of presenting your work solely as a series of facts (budgets, figures, breakdowns) that'll bore even the most kind-hearted audiences out of their minds, organize your facts into a story.
+Instead of presenting your work as a series of facts that'll bore even the most kind-hearted audiences, organize your facts into a story.

-And use a professional design, with captivating photo layouts and graphics, to help connect your audience visually to your story, such as the stylish Polarity PowerPoint Template:
+And use a professional design with captivating photo layouts and graphics.
+This connects your audience visually to your story.
+Consider the stylish Polarity PowerPoint Template:

 What interesting connections can you make between your facts?
 What story can you build around them that'll help your audience stay engaged from start to finish?
-Tell them that!
+Tell your story.